C.J. Cron Player Props: Rockies vs. Marlins

 Marlins Pitching Rankings

-- The Marlins have a 4.15 team ERA that ranks 14th among all MLB pitching staffs.
+- The Marlins have the 15th-ranked team ERA among all MLB pitching staffs (4.17).

+- The Marlins will send Cueto (0-1) to make his second start of the season.

-- In his most recent appearance on Saturday, the left-hander tossed 4 2/3 innings against the Baltimore Orioles, allowing four earned runs while surrendering six hits.
+- In his last appearance -- in relief on Sunday -- the righty threw three scoreless innings against the Baltimore Orioles while surrendering one hit.

 © 2023 Data Skrive.
 All rights reserved.